AlixSil/diabetes_prediction/README.md

 ## Description of data
 Raw data countains 520 rows and 17 different observations.

 Note that several rows are duplicate of each others.
 There is only 251 unique rows.
 Each row is duplicated at least once.
-Although it might be due to several patients having exactly the same profile.
-As this cannot be checked, the duplicates will be removed and following statistics will be outputed only on the prunned dataset.
+This is a nature of these features, so duplicates row will not be deleted.

 No missing data in the dataset.